openebs-archive/openebs-docs/docs/overview.md

 <br>

-## Picking the right OpenEBS Storage Engine
+## OpenEBS Storage Engines

+OpenEBS is a Kubernetes native hyperconverged storage solution.
-OpenEBS will consume the storage available on the Kubernetes worker nodes to dynamically provision Kubernetes Persistent Volumes.
+OpenEBS consumes the storage (disks, SSDs, cloud volumes, etc) available on the Kubernetes worker nodes to dynamically provision Kubernetes Persistent Volumes.

 OpenEBS can provision different type of Local PV for Stateful Workloads like Cassandra, MongoDB, Elastic, etc that are distributed in nature and